 Metabolism.
 Like THC, CBD undergoes extensive metabolization in the body.
 The liver breaks CBD down to its metabolite 7-OH-CBD, a molecule that will eventually get broken down further until it’s eliminated from the body via bodily fluids over the next few days–elimination rates are faster following inhalation (2-3 days) than following oral administration (4-10 days).

 CBD and THC Together.
 CBD is a fantastic cannabinoid to include in a THC-focused strain because of its two-pronged interaction with the psychoactive cannabinoid.
-By mitigating the the less desirable effects of THC, CBD can augment THC’s beneficial effects and increase any strain’s tolerability and therapeutic value.
+By mitigating the less desirable effects of THC, CBD can augment THC’s beneficial effects and increase any strain’s tolerability and therapeutic value.
 By making higher concentrations of THC more tolerable for patients, CBD allows patients to benefit from the therapeutic benefits of both more effectively.

 The Research Environment.
 Decades of cannabis prohibition on the federal and state levels have made it very difficult for a large swatch of researchers to bring cannabis and its constituents into their labs and research institutes for comprehensive and deep investigation.
 The same research expectations that come with pharmaceutical drugs and therapies continue to face obstacles and resistance in the cannabis realm.
 However, state prohibitions are coming down year after year for both medical and recreational marijuana, and the federal government has voiced its intention not to pursue marijuana criminalization in states that have removed the bans.
 Cannabis products and therapies are undergoing more clinical and laboratory research to determine the mechanics of the substance and to parse out the differences between important cannabinoids such as THC and CBD.
 Though THC takes a big slice of the research attention, CBD’s recognized potential in recent years has made it a highly attractive target for researchers.